Mastering the yoga lunge pose enhances leg strength, hip flexibility, and mental focus, serving as a cornerstone for more advanced yoga practices.

 - Reduces stress and anxiety

 - Counteracts long periods of sitting

 How To Do High Lunge: Step-by-Step Instructions

 - Start in a downward-facing dog pose.
-Exhale as you step the right foot forward.
-Check your front knee is at a 90° angle, directly above your ankle.
+Exhale as you step your right foot forward.
+Check that your front knee is at a 90° angle, directly above your ankle.

 - Keep the left leg straight, your toes planted.
 The left heel should be above the ball of the foot, pressing toward the back of your mat.